-Welcome to version 4.8 of Suprtool -- the HP-UX handyman for Eloquence, Oracle and Allbase databases and fixed-length data files.
+Welcome to version 4.9 of Suprtool -- the HP-UX handyman for Eloquence, Oracle and Allbase databases and fixed-length data files.
 Use Suprtool to quickly select and sort data records.
 Combine multiple data files using Suprlink/UX.
 Use STExport to convert fields in a self-describing input file into an output file that can be imported into other applications.

-Tri 0 4 1 1 1 ne Suprtool commands are:
+The Suprtool commands are: